stfc/PSyclone/doc/developer_guide/working_practises.rst

 repository, these action are configured such that they only run if the name of the repository is that of the private one.

-The ``compilation.yml`` action, runs the test suite and examples with compilation enabled (using ``gfortran``).
+The ``compilation.yml`` action runs the test suite, examples and tutorials with compilation enabled for both ``gfortran`` and ``nvfortran`` (the latter with OpenACC enabled).

-The ``nemo.yml`` action, processes the NEMO source code (available in self-hosted runner) with the PSyclone scripts in examples/nemo/scripts.
+The ``nemo.yml`` action, processes the NEMO source code (available in the self-hosted runner) with the PSyclone scripts in ``examples/nemo/scripts``.
 Then it compiles the generated code, runs it, and validates that the output produced matches with the expected results.
+The wallclock time used by the run is also recorded for future reference.

 Performance